Tag Archives: Maxine Cooper

 Grade: A-

-Kiss Me Deadly is a 1955 film noir drama that heavily influenced many films that followed it.
-On my “to see” list for years, I finally got around to viewing this influential gem and now realize the power of the film.
+Kiss Me Deadly is a 1955 noir drama that influenced many subsequent films.
+After years of keeping it on my “to see” list, I finally got around to viewing this influential gem and now realize its power.

-At times it’s confusing and perplexing and requires additional watches, I rate it a grade of A-, however, can see its grade rising to a solid A upon subsequent viewings.
+At times, it is confusing and perplexing and requires additional watching.
+I rate it an A——; however, I can see its grade rising to a solid A upon subsequent viewings.

 Still, Kiss Me Deadly has much respect from me as a lover and appreciator of a good film.

-The mysterious plot goes like this- Mike Hammer (played by Ralph Meeker) is a tough Los Angeles private eye.
-One evening, driving along a lonely country road, he picks up a hitchhiker named Christina (the film debut of Cloris Leachman) clad only in a trench coat.
+The mysterious plot goes like this: Mike Hammer (played by Ralph Meeker) is a stern Los Angeles private eye.
+One evening, driving along a lonely country road, he picks up a hitchhiker, Christina (Cloris Leachman’s film debut), who is clad only in a trench coat.

 He quickly realizes she has escaped from a mental institution but is compelled by her desperation.
 When thugs catch up to them, this sets off events as Mike spends his days investigating the strange turn of events.

-The plot twists and turns innumerable ways and becomes quite complex, but fascinates.
+The plot twists and turns in innumerable ways and becomes complex but fascinating.
 A peculiar glowing box, which everybody seems to want, comes into play.

-Wonderfully directed by Robert Aldrich, Kiss Me Deadly features unique and creative uses of lighting, camera angles, and moody shadows to great effect, and this is one of the first aspects I noticed.
+Wonderfully directed by Robert Aldrich, Kiss Me Deadly features unique and creative uses of lighting, camera angles, and moody shadows to significant effect, and this is one of the first aspects I noticed.

 Shot in highly effective black and white, allowing Kiss Me Deadly a murky, suspicious look- as if danger and doom might be around every corner.